mozilla/webxr-api/WebXR API.md

 		readonly attribute double ambientColorTemperature;
 	}

+- Should we support point and directional light estimates?

 ## XRAnchor

 	interface XRAnchor {
 		readonly attribute DOMString uid;
 		readonly attribute XRCoordinates coordinates;
 	}

+XRAnchors provide per-frame coordinates which the Reality attempts to pin "in place".
+In a virtual Reality these coordinates do not change.
+In a Reality based on environment mapping sensors, the anchors may change coordinates on a per-frame bases as the system refines its map.

 ## XRPlaneAnchor